1. What is Power Quality?

 13. Can an UPS have a power conditioner built in it?

-Yes, they can, our NXT Power Integrity Line of UPS’s are engineered with a power conditioner featuring an isolation transformer.
+Yes, they can, our Integrity Max and Vanguard UPS systems are engineered with a power conditioner featuring an isolation transformer.
 This provides the attached equipment with battery backup but also providing a clean source of power.
 Thus, protecting the equipment from electrical noise, surges, power disturbances and unforeseen power outages.

 14. What are some of the most reported power quality problems?